dutchaug/beginners-workshop/lesson01/README.md

 </shape>
 ```

-> Creating shape drawables in XML is a very powerful tool in Android!
+> Creating [shape drawables](http://developer.android.com/guide/topics/resources/drawable-resource.html#Shape) (as they are called) in XML is a very powerful tool in Android!
 [This on-line tool](http://angrytools.com/gradient/) can create these gradient XML files for you.
 Simply click the **Android** tab at the bottom to get the generated XML.

 ## Android Tools